($593) Cost to ship a car from Wichita, KS to Sioux Falls, SD

 The time of the year

-Seasonal demand and weather conditions in both Wichita and Sioux Falls can impact car shipping prices.
+Seasonal demand and weather patterns in Wichita and Sioux Falls often affect the cost of auto transport.

 Wichita experiences hot, humid summers and cold, dry winters.
 Wichita often experiences severe weather with thunderstorms occurring frequently during the spring and summer.
 These occasionally bring large hail and frequent lightning.
 Be sure to check your weather app to avoid hail and lightning.